tengfeixue-victor/pointnet.pytorch/README.md

 # PointNet.pytorch
-This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
+This repo (https://github.com/fxia22/pointnet.pytorch) is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
 The model is in `pointnet/model.py`.

-It is tested with pytorch-1.0.
+It is tested with pytorch-1.5.0.

-I added codes for extracting names from ModelNet40 and transferring ModelNet40 from .off to .ply, which will be convinient for training the model with ModelNet40.
+I added codes for extracting names from ModelNet40 and transferring ModelNet40 data from format .off to .ply, which will be convinient for training.

 # Download data and running